Course

 Websites might also request your permission to send you pop-up notifications.
 When pop-up notification permissions are enabled on your web browser, a threat actor could use pop-up notifications as part of a phishing campaign or to deliver malware.
 The intention is to frustrate or overwhelm the user with pop-ups to get them to click on a link they otherwise would not have.

-1. Cookies.
-Cookies instruct your web browser to collect, store, and share information about your browsing habits, including your website history, search history, the links you click on, the content you interact with on social media, etc., and share this information with the cookie owner.
-Data brokers and advertising networks often use cookies to compile and sell your information.
-Threat actors can also develop cookies to obtain information about potential targets.
-In sum, cookies pose risks to your privacy due to the vast amount of intimate information they can obtain and the difficulty of knowing who is receiving information from these cookies.
+1. Third-party cookies.
+Third-party cookies instruct your web browser to collect, store, and share information about your browsing habits, including your website history, search history, the links you click on, the content you interact with on social media, etc., and share this information with the cookie owner.
+Data brokers and advertising networks often use third-party cookies to compile and sell your information.
+Threat actors can also develop third-party cookies to obtain information about potential targets.
+In sum, third-party cookies pose risks to your privacy due to the vast amount of intimate information they can obtain and the difficulty of knowing who is receiving the information they collect.

 2. Stored data.
-In addition to cookies, browsers themselves also store your information, including:
+In addition to third-party cookies, browsers themselves also store your information, including:

 • Browsing history – Your browser can record every website you have ever visited.